ipfs/devgrants/open-grants/open-proposal-semantic-graph.md

 # Project Description

-Pinning content on IPFS is very easy however, individual users need to track and maintain a list of CIDs and thier contents.
+Pinning content on IPFS is very easy.
+However, individual users need to track and maintain a list of CIDs and thier contents.
 This isn't a very convenient user experience and limits how quickly IPFS can be adopted.

 IPFS is missing a transportable semantic layer that provides an open ontology of content for users, plugins, and other systems.
-With this semantic layer, built on top of IPLD, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.
+With this semantic layer built on top of IPLD, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.

 Once applied, this content can facilitate novel ways of working.